ohrrpgce/ohrrpgce/README-source.txt

 -----------------------------------------------------------------------------
 http://HamsterRepublic.com/ohrrpgce/source.php for more information
 -----------------------------------------------------------------------------
+WINDOWS/LINUX:
+  Reccomends FreeBasic version 0.18.1b
-WINDOWS/LINUX: Requires FreeBasic verion 0.15b
+  Requires minimum FreeBasic version 0.15b
   Download FreeBasic from http://freebasic.net/

-DOS (16-BIT): Requires Quickbasic version 4.5 or 7.1  (4.5 is preferred)
-  Older Versions of the OHRRPGCE required QuickBasic.
-Quickbasic is being phased out, but is currently still supported.
-How do you get it? ...
-Well, I hate to say this, but unless you purchased a copy back in 1989, your only hope is to pirate a copy.
-Quickbasic 4.5 is not hard to find on abandonware websites.
-Search around, and you should be able to find it easily.
-I was tempted to just include a pirate copy of it along with the OHRRPGCE sources, as that would make your life WAY easier, but a cease-and-desist letter from Microsoft would not make my day, so I am not going to do it.
-  Anyway.
-The important part of Quickbasic is the compiler, BC.EXE That is really the only file you need.
-The QB editor is fairly nice for editing the code, but you cannot run the code in it because the code is hella way too big.
 -----------------------------------------------------------------------------
 INSTRUCTIONS
-  (Windows/Linux)
   Unpack the source code to a new folder
   Install FreeBasic
   Run makegame.bat to compile the game player
   Run makeedit.bat to compile the game editor
-  (DOS)
-    Install the OHRRPGCE source code into C:\OHRRPGCE\
-    Install QuickBasic in C:\QB45\
-    If you want to install to a different location you should edit env-set.bat If you install Quickbasic 7.1 instead you will need to edit env-set.bat If you are using real DOS, run env-set.bat
-    Run compile.bat to compile the player and editor
 -----------------------------------------------------------------------------
 MAKING IMPROVEMENTS
   There are still lots of bugs that need to be fixed.
 For a list of known